siqiang-ng/tp/docs/DeveloperGuide.md

     - In order to make use of the existing codebase while keeping to the principle of accomplishing a task with a single action rather than a series of actions, we decided to find a `Tag` by keywords rather than navigating to a `Tag` by index.

 ### Future implementation plans
-**TagAdd feature**
+**TagAdd command**

-The TagAdd feature allows a user to add a new tag to the tag list.
+The TagAdd command allows a user to add a new tag to the tag list.
 The tag added will not have any people in it initially.

 1. The command is passed into `LogicManager`.
 2. `LogicManager` calls the parseCommand method of `ProjactParser`.